nanarboursal/BigTips/README.md

 While building the app, I faced challenges regarding UserDefaults and saving the tip percentage on the settings page.
-When that issue was solved, I had to implement a new function to calculate the new tip value whenever the user would switch from the settings screen to the home screen.
+When that issue was solved, I had to implement a new function to calculate the new tip value whenever the user would switch from the settings screen to the home screen, since, at first, only the action of the user changing the bill amount would alter the tip and total.

 ## License